Low pressure die casting: a high-quality, low-risk process option

 (1) What is low pressure die casting?

 Low pressure die casting is a casting process in which molten metal is steadily pressed from the bottom to the top of the riser at the bottom of a sealed crucible into the mold cavity through a low-pressure gas (such as compressed air or nitrogen) of 0.01-0.06 MPa, and solidified under pressure.
 Its core feature is “low-speed filling and continuous pressure maintenance”, which avoids the turbulence defects of traditional gravity casting.
-It is also different from the high-speed impact of high-pressure die casting.
-It is a “golden mean” between gravity casting and high-pressure die casting.
+It is also different from the high-speed impact of high pressure die casting.
+It is a “golden mean” between gravity casting and high pressure die casting.

 Press into the mold cavity from bottom to top